 Puree the corn with the stock until smooth and creamy.
 Adjust the seasoning if needed.

-Heat the deep fat frying oil to 160°C. I recommend that you use a deep fat fryer with a thermostat as it could be dangerous.
+When ready to serve, heat the deep fat fryer and oil to 160°C. I recommend that you use a deep fat fryer with a thermostat as it could be dangerous.

 Line a large tray with kitchen paper.
-Fry the pork belly croquettes until golden brown and crispy, drain them with a slotted spoon onto the kitchen paper.
+Fry the pork belly croquettes in batches for about 4 -5 minutes until golden brown and crispy, drain them with a slotted spoon onto the kitchen paper.

-Use small pippetts and fill with roasted corn cream,insert into each pork belly croquette for an interesing and different presenation.
+Use small pipettes and fill with roasted corn cream, insert into each pork belly croquette for an interesting and different presentation.